crystalisdisassembly/crystalisdisassembly/README.md

 # crystalisdisassembly
 Disassembly of the NES Game Crystalis

 This is a reassemblable disassembly of the NES game Crystalis.
-The goal of this project is to produce a fully documented, reassemblable disassembly.
+The goal of this project is to produce a documented and reassemblable disassembly.
 Target assembler is ca65.

 This repo includes my Mesen Code+Data Log (CDL).
-I use this CDL and a custom disassembler to produce the disassembly in this repo.
 If you have a more complete CDL, please message me.
 Current CDL stats:
   * PRG Analysis: 92.05% Complete (18.72% Code, 73.33% Data, 7.95% Unknown)
   * CHR Analysis: 88.16% Complete (88.16% Drawn, 0.00% Read, 11.84% Unknown)

-To assemble, you can run the included _cryasm.bat file (make sure _cryasm.bat, crystalis.cfg, ca65.exe and ld65.exe are in the same directory as all of the .asm files).
-If you put an original copy of the ROM in this directory, the .bat file will compare for any differences.
+To assemble, run the included _cryasm.bat file.
+Make sure _cryasm.bat, crystalis.cfg, ca65.exe and ld65.exe are in the same directory as all of the .asm files).
+If you put an original copy of the ROM in this directory, the .bat file will check for any differences.

 _crystalis_master.asm is the master file that contains the iNES header and references each separate PRG and CHR bank.